KubaP/Powershell-ProgramManager/README.md

 For details, see `about_ProgramManager_scriptblocks`.

 #### -WhatIf and -Confirm support
-All functions in this module support these parameters when appropiate.
+All functions in this module support these parameters when appropriate.

 Use `-WhatIf` to see what changes a function will do.
 Use `-Confirm` to require a prompt for every major change.

 ## Build Instructions
-### Prerequesites
+### Prerequisites
 Install the following:
 - Powershell Core 6.2.1
 - Pester 4.9.0